 All of the above is true, but you should understand that the reasons for creditors bringing winding-up petitions against companies are varied.
 HMRC in particular, who is the biggest issue of winding up petitions, will often do so in situations where the company in questions has no assets to be realised.

 When HMRC are involved, you should understand that they will wind up your company in response to tax debts that are owed even if there is no prospect of them receiving the monies owed from the liquidation process.

-The main reason for this is because HMRC see themselves as having a public role to enforce sanctions against those who do not pay their taxes in full and on time.
-In making an example out of those who cannot pay, HMRC seek to encourage others to ensure that they comply with their tax obligations.
+The main reason for this is because HMRC sees themselves as having a public role in enforcing sanctions against those who do not pay their taxes in full and on time.
+In making an example out of those who cannot pay, HMRC seeks to encourage others to ensure that they comply with their tax obligations.
 This is not to say that HMRC are malevolently trying to destroy businesses, but they can, and do, wind up companies to make an example of them.

 If your company is struggling, it’s likely that you will be aware of it before things get to the point of no return.
 HMRC will have sent a number of letters about the unpaid tax, and may even have seized some of the company’s assets to sell and repay the outstanding tax balance.

 When the company is struggling to pay its bills, it can be tempting to see the payment of tax as a low priority and re-allocate money that should be used to pay HMRC elsewhere within the company.
 HMRC, understandably, take a very dim view of this and take steps to discourage it by making the repercussions for those who do this very severe.